Chaitanya-Panicker/healthcare-data-analysis/DATA-DICTIONARY.md

 ## Key Data Fields & Business Terms

+This file contains the data fields used along with their business definitions.
+It explains the meaning, purpose, and context of each field so stakeholders and analysts have a clear understanding before analysis.

 **Admitted Status**
 Whether a patient was admitted to the hospital after their emergency room visit.